Faculty Director

 Dr. Bradley Goodell is an organizational development psychologist.
 He is the owner of BDG Strategic Consulting, LLC, which provides expert consulting services in the areas of strategic planning, leadership coaching and development, team-building, and organizational structure assessment.

-• ABUS 4022W – Management in Organizations
+• ABUS 4022W – Strategic Management and Leadership

-• ABUS 4023W – Communicating for Results
+• ABUS 4023W – Communicating for Strategic Results

 Phillip Hampton head shot